-- 45 Based on our decision using the 'economic equilibrium' test, the right of access for the international passenger service sought will be granted, modified, granted only under conditions, or denied. - 46 To date, international passenger services between GB and continental Europe are provided by Eurostar which operates trains on the HS1 network.
-We regard Eurostar as an operator of international rail passenger services, therefore a new international applicant on the HS1 network would not face the 'economic equilibrium' test if it wanted to run services on the HS1 network in competition with Eurostar, but might face the test if it competed with the relevant public service contract operator, currently Southeastern. - 47 This Chapter provides more detail of how we intend to interpret what it means to compromise the economic equilibrium of a PSC. - 48 The 'economic equilibrium' test focuses on the impact on the PSC from the new entry of competing international rail services.
+- 44 To date, international passenger services between GB and continental Europe are provided by Eurostar which operates trains on the HS1 network.
+We regard Eurostar as an operator of international rail passenger services, therefore a new international applicant on the HS1 network would not face the 'economic equilibrium' test if it wanted to run services on the HS1 network in competition with Eurostar, but might face the test if it competed with the relevant public service contract operator, currently Southeastern. - 45 This Chapter provides more detail of how we intend to interpret what it means to compromise the economic equilibrium of a PSC. - 46 The 'economic equilibrium' test focuses on the impact on the PSC from the new entry of competing international rail services.
 In this regard, it differs from our 'not primarily abstractive' test because it is the impact on the incumbent's PSC instead of the revenue gained by the new entrant and the sources of that revenue that is at issue.
-However, as shown in chapter 5, much of the information that we need to review is the same as in our 'not primarily abstractive' test.

-49 The rest of this chapter addresses:
+However, as shown in chapter 5, much of the information that we need to review is the same as in our 'not primarily abstractive' test. - 47 The rest of this chapter addresses: - what is meant by an economic equilibrium? - what is the impact on the PSC that we are trying to assess? and; - what does this imply for our assessment of the type of change that is likely to be sufficient to compromise the economic equilibrium of a PSC?